 Discuss a well-known story in class.
 Fairytales are an excellent resource for this activity.
 Students must name a scene from each story that corresponds to each of the sections of the plot as listed above: exposition, conflict, rising action, climax, falling action, and resolution.

-The setting has some other aspects for the reader or writer to consider too.
-For example, drilling down from the broader time and place, elements such as the weather, cultural context, and physical surroundings, etc can be important.
+The setting has other aspects for the reader or writer to consider.
+For example, drilling down from the broader time and place, elements such as the weather, cultural context, physical surroundings, etc., can be important.

 PRACTICE ACTIVITY: SETTING